architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 #### Returns

-You should return an array of objects, each object representing a new Lambda being defined by the plugin.
+`functions` should return an array of objects, each object representing a new Lambda being defined by the plugin.
 Each object should have the following format:

 ```javascript
 {